evanmayer/hotspot/HOWTO.md

 * Having two people helps.

-* _<span style="color:red">**BE VERY CAREFUL** about touching the buttons on the black slide-adjust nuts</span>_
+* _<span style="color:red">**SAFETY ALERT: BE VERY CAREFUL** about touching the buttons on the black slide-adjust nuts</span>_
+    * If you are loosening or tightening the mapper down to anything, when the mapper is under tension, touching the button could release tension rapidly, _**potentially causing a fall**_, potentially on to a _**very expensive mm-wave optic,**_ which you do not want.
-    * If you are adjusting the mapper spacing and you let them off of the threaded rod, they will disassemble themselves rapidly.
+    * If you are adjusting the mapper spacing and you let them off of the threaded rod, *they will disassemble themselves rapidly*.
 You don't want to lose any parts.
-    * If you are loosening or tightening the mapper down to anything, when the mapper is under tension, touching the button could release tension rapidly, potentially causing a fall, which you do not want.

 * Bring a USB extension cable to make moving the frame to various mirrors easier.
 That will extend RS485 connection, allowing you to stand or sit in a more comfortable spot.

-* Bring a lot of flat Eccosorb panels.
+* If you can't have the shutter open to let the optical chain see cold sky, bring a lot of flat Eccosorb panels.
 Don't bother trying to tape Eccosorb to anything.
-It won't stick.
+Tape won't stick.
 Just pinch it in between the mirror and threaded rod.
 This also helps keep the threaded rod or raft from marring the mirror surface, which is very important.

 * Keep as much stuff (power/data cables, hands, heads, ladders) as possible out of the path of the beam.